The Problem with the Peace Cross

 There is a legitimate discussion to be had regarding whether or not the removal of the Peace Cross would constitute an excessive burden on the community.
 However, if the Court wishes to root any part of its decision in the history of the usage of crosses as symbols of military sacrifice, it must acknowledge the role of religion in shaping the meaning of these symbols.
 The Court felt satisfied that the cross was erected in a different time when the cross had a different meaning, but this is ignorant of history.
 As Justice Ginsburg stated in her dissent, a cross is never just a cross.
 The symbol has been indelibly shaped by its legacy as a symbol of the Christian faith, and that very symbolism is what generated its importance as a symbol of sacrifice in World War I. Knowing this, it is difficult to comprehend why the Court would allow the cross to remain.

-Adam McDuffie is a second year PhD student in American Religious Cultures at Emory University.
+Adam McDuffie is a third year PhD student in American Religious Cultures at Emory University.
 His work probes the intersections of religion, politics, and law, with a particular focus on the place of soldiers and soldier bodies in American civil religion.

 McDuffie, Adam.
 “The Problem with the Peace Cross.”
 Canopy Forum, November 20, 2019. https://canopyforum.org/2019/11/20/the-problem-with-the-peace-cross-by-adam-mcduffie/